Do Go On - 125 - The Legend of Bigfoot

 Totally.

-And the strap to like some of that looks similar to the electric chair.
+And the strap to like something that looks similar to the electric chair.

 Yeah.